ZiyuanMa/Twitter-sentiment-analysis/README.md

+# Ensemble model for sentiment analysis in Twitter

-This is a SFU cmpt413 nlp final project: ensemble model for sentiment analysis in Twitter For more info about model please look at project.ipynb
+This is a SFU cmpt413 nlp final project,the project is based on SemEval 2017 task 4, for more info about model please look at project.ipynb

 ## Data Processing